NykoTera/PiMinecraft/README.md

 This project is made for people that want to easily have a running server at home

-*Note that you'll need a raspberry pi runing las raspbian operating system* *If you don't have much memory (if you have less than 1Gb memory), you can disable gui mode.*
+*Note that you'll need a raspberry pi runing last raspbian operating system* *If you don't have much memory (if you have less than 1Gb memory), you can disable gui mode.*
-*Note that a 16Gb is a minimum size for the memory card*
+*Note that 16Gb is a minimum size for the memory card*